 Because Canvas doesn't natively support any of them, you will need to reply on third party converters.

-By exporting to GIFT, you can use gift2qti, a free converter, that allows you to convert GIFT files into QTI, which you can then be imported into Canvas.
-Alternatively, you can also export your quizzes as Aiken and use GETMARKED Digitaliser to convert it into QTI too.
+If you export to GIFT, you can use gift2qti, a free converter, that allows you to convert GIFT files into QTI, which you can then be imported into Canvas.

 Last WordsI hope you have found this article useful.
 Transitioning between LMS can be hard for educators and many times support for transistion can be patchy.